 4. The Armhole

 This is a very crucial part of the jacket.
 It cannot be made smaller, so choosing a jacket with an armhole that is relatively comfortable is very important.
 Keep in mind what your primary goal for this jacket is.
-Do you plan on wearing it for extended periods of time while either sitting behind a computer or driving?
-Do you intend to wear it only to formal events?
+Do you plan on wearing it for extended periods of time while sitting behind a computer or driving?
+Or do you intend to wear it only to formal events?

 If you have a wide chest and big biceps, I would alway recommend a bigger armhole.
 However, a smaller armhole doesn’t necessarily mean less mobility.
 Read: Are My Armholes Too Tight?

 Hand-sewn armholes are a sign of expert craftsmanship, but for a novice buyer it will be impossible to tell.
 Most off-the-rack and MTM don’t offer this option, so if you want this done, go to a master tailor.